madelinelimm/CookiecutR/README.md

 4. To activate virtual environment, go to R console:
 	- setwd (url that links to your project folder)
 	- open `.Rprofile` and run the line of command
-	- Rconsole will prompt instructions to run -> `renv::restore()` then `y`, this command will allow the required packages and version in `renv.lock` to be installed
+	- go to `bin/vEnv.R`, click on "Source" at top right, to run all the suggested packages.
+You could also add in packages or use the command `renv::install('<package_name>')` to install other packages required in your project

-	- (optional) go to `bin/vEnv.R`, click on "Source" at top right, to run all the suggested packages.
-Alternatively, you could use `renv::install('<package_name>')` to install other packages required in your project
+	*Note: Upon completing the above steps, when you leave and re-enter this R project, run the `.Rprofile` again to activate your session.
+Moreover, if you're using a new R project, which do not contain the `renv/library` folder, running the `.Rprofile` will prompt `renv::restore()` to re-install the packages that are in your lockfile and store the packages into `renv/library` folder.

 5. To run the main file `<your_project_name>.R` script which is linked to the modules located in src,